edrossy/pfx_parser/README.md

 - Daily Updates To DB

 - If there is an issue with reading game.xml for data and it returns Unknown, there needs to be better error handling to retry xml pull and parsing of the data.
-Alternatively, you query database for bad value and requery the api for that particular day and removing that day's data from the database
+Alternatively, you can query database for bad values and requery the api for days with bad data after removing the bad data from the database.